Protecting Critical Infrastructure

 Coverage of the reforms

-Underpinned by an enhanced partnership with industry, predominantly through a reinvigorated Trusted Information Sharing Network, the reforms will introduce:
+Underpinned by an enhanced partnership with industry, predominantly through a reinvigorated Trusted Information Sharing Network, new obligations under the amended SOCI Act are introducing:

-Positive Security Obligation, including the provision of information for the Critical Infrastructure Asset Register, Risk Management Plans and cyber incident reporting, which can only be activated for a sector following consultation with affected entities;
+Positive Security Obligation, extending the provision of information for the Register of Critical Infrastructure Assets for entities not previously captured by the SOCI Act and mandatory cyber incident reporting, both of which can only be activated for a sector following consultation with affected entities

-Government Assistance to respond to cyber attacks on critical infrastructure in a cyber emergency.
+Government Assistance to assist industry where necessary respond to cyber attacks on critical infrastructure in a cyber emergency.

 Not all elements will apply to all entities: